jdoleary/Spellmasons/docs/TasksCurrent.md

 - **BIG BUG**: If multiple enemies are targeting an ally unit but it dies in the ranged turn the melee units can attack you without intention warning
 - Brad playtest
     - SKULL SHOULD GO OVER YOUR OWN HEAD TOO IF SPELL WILL KILL YOU
+        - the problem appears to be the targeted spellmason prediction unit in effect state is somehow different from the spellmason prediction unit in the array.
+Due to syncPlayerPredictionUnit.
     - Perk choices: good, UX: bad
         - Instead of "increase emoji cast range" just "+ 5% cast range"; "at the start of" -> "every level"; "temporarily" -> "single-turn"; OR "max stamina" / "overflow stamina"
+        - every turn / every level should be presented first
     - when you're spawning, if you hover a unit it should pop up their tooltip
     - blood golem too powerful? shouldn't be able to do kill damage? or introduce later
     - if a unit is ressed in lava do they take damage? and inLiquid
-    - every turn / every level should be presented first
     - in your perk-picking screen you should be able to see your current perks
     - "choose a place to spawn" should be hidden until you select an upgrade
     - miniboss priest should be able to res multiple allies